manavsehgal/reactspeedcoding/manuscript/c09-test-app-components.md

 you can use this option as a quick check in case you introduce any new errors/warnings which you have missed while getting in-editor hints.

+{pagebreak}

+## Fixing first time eslint problems

+When we first run eslint on ReactSpeed code we got 300+ problems (errors and warnings).
+Here is the workflow we are following to fix these.

+With so many problems there is the temptation to use eslint --fix flag to automatically fix these.
+However, fixing these manually, we will learn more about our coding practices and correct these for good.

+**Overview of problems.** We first run eslint command line interface using ```npm run lint-ff``` for eslint-friendly-formatter to tell us a snapshot of types of problems we encounter.

+**Overriding rules.** Next we decide to override certain rules like ```comma-dangle``` and revert to using eslint recommended rule instead of Airbnb recommendation.
+This step brings down our problems count drastically.

+**Ignore files.** We also run ```npm run lint-tb``` to take a quick look at all the files generating the problems.
+We decide to ignore vendor files located in ```/app/public/js/``` folder of our app and update the ```.eslintignore``` configuration.

+**Changing parser.** We also change the parser to Babel from eslint default espree parser to handle ES6/7 features like class properties.

+**Editor hints.** Next we open our JSX files alphabetically in Atom editor to check eslint errors and warnings, while fixing these as per suggestions given by eslint or determing the right fix.

+**Hot testing.** We could keep the webpack-dev-server running on one terminal window, and eslint-ff running on another as we fix the problems and test the app in our browser.
+Thanks to Hot Reloading, we don't need to refresh our browser or restart development server manually after every fix.

+**Defer fix.** Sometimes we encounter problems that need more reading for fixing.
+One such problem we encounter is the ```jsx-no-bind``` issue which requires [refactoring suggested here][6].

+A> ## Elegance of React
+A> We have an awesome realization about the simple elegance of React at this point.
+A> When using Eslint in Atom editor hints we see hints for HTML indentation issues.
+A> Oh, actually it is hints for HTML-like native components part of JSX.
+A> Eslint has rules checking our logic as well as our presentation view at the same time.
+A> Never made possible before React!

+**No-undef errors.** We encounter no-undef errors that ```$ is not defined``` at jQuery usage.
+This can be fixed by adding ```"jquery" : true``` within the ```env``` section of eslintrc file.
+Once we change the config file, just close and open the current JSX file to make the issue go away.

 I> ## Chapter In Progress
 I> We are still writing this chapter.
 Please watch this space for updates.
 I> Plan is to add examples for integrating various testing tools